dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

  1. Use the spinning control knob to jog the wedge to a position such that the interferometer is on a null.
  2. Now take an opaque object and slide it in and out of one path of the interferometer.

 If done properly, you should see the signal increase each time the object is placed within the beam as shown in {numref}`fig-t3e1-lab-michelson-IFM`.

+**AI** Record the relative count rates for each case (object, no object) and compare to your pre-lab calculations.
+Is the effect as pronounced as what you estimated?

 :::{figure-md} fig-t3e1-lab-michelson-IFM
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-3-single-photon-interference-IFM.jpg" alt="QK Michelson Setup" class="bg-primary mb-1" width="800px">